patronik/binance-traiding-bot/README.md

    2. Click the "Sell BTC" button.
    3. A confirmation dialog will appear.
 Confirm the transaction to proceed.

+- **Custom code executing**:
+  1. Add custom code in code editor that will be executed after each BTC price update.

 ### Notifications
 - **Set High/Low Price Notification**:
    1. Enter the desired BTC price threshold in the "High Price Notification" or "Low Price Notification" input field.